wanatpj/h_blind/README.md

 *Watermarked picture*
 ![Sample watermark](/images/example_watermarked.bmp)
 Unpossible to spot a difference with the naked eye.
+Fact to note is that for the purpose of this document, we are saving files as BMP so the compression not to eat the watermark.

 ## Breaking E_BLIND
 Let us start from introducing the trick that will break the E_BLIND method.